-Actual data area An area within the image data where data composing the actual image is recorded.
-When image data is logically deleted, this area will remain.
-This remaining area will be called "residue area".
-Overwrite-erase This is to overwrite on the actual image data area with meaningless character strings when receiving an instruction for deletion of the stored image data in the HDD, and to delete the management information of the image data after the actual data area is completely erased.
+Overwrite-Erase This is to overwrite on the actual image data area with meaningless character strings when receiving an instruction for deletion of the stored image data in the HDD, and to delete the management information of the image data after the actual data area is completely erased.
 Thus it disables re-usage of the data.
-Operation panel This is installed on the uppermost part of the MFP, and is constituted by a liquid crystal panel.
+Operation Panel Panel This is installed on the uppermost part of the MFP, and is constituted by a liquid crystal panel.
 It is an external interface, and users can utilize the TOE via this operation panel.
+Solution Platform (HyPAS) The solution platform is a function to operate by installing the application software on the MFP to do the daily business of MFP more efficiently.